databrickslabs/dbldatagen/docs/source/APIDOCS.md

 ## Creating simple test data sets

 You can use the data generator with, or without the use of a pre-existing schema.
+The basic mechanism is as follows:

+* Define a `DataGenerator` instance
+* Optionally add a schema
+* If using a schema, add specifications for how the columns are to be generated with the `withColumnSpec` method.
+This does not add new columns, but specifies how columns imported from the schema should be generated
+* Add new columns with the `withColumn` method

+> **_NOTE:_** Column names are case insensitive in Spark SQL.
+> Hence adding a new column that has the same column name but differs in case from an existing column
+> name will succeed but potentially cause errors later.
+>
+> When adding a column spec for an existing column, it is not necessary to define the type.

 ### Create a data set without pre-existing schemas